kurisufriend/geist/readme.txt

             protocol format (e.g. GEISTPM instead of PRIVMSG), or we could make a custom logging format. the first one is better, KISS.

+            the backlog is a .json that stores a list of imsg and gmsg objects. try to out-KISS THAT. graft a 'time' field into the data part of the object w/ a unix timestamp.

+            CEASE IGNORANCE:
             the cache thing might be silly. the chat will be slow if we make it totally stateless like that. it's elegant, but impractical. we'll see.